-IRAs can invest in a multi-member partnership or LLC with their self directed IRA.
-It is important to understand the prohibited transaction and disqualified person rules when setting up an LLC.
-Learn more about IRS rules & important dates.
+IRAs can invest in a multi-member partnership or LLC through self-direction.
+It is essential to understand the prohibited transaction rules and disqualified person rules when setting up an LLC.
+Click here to learn about disqualified persons and prohibited transactions.
 Closely-Held LLCs can refer to an LLC or partnership in which a small group of people owns different types of investments.
 Some of the most common investments in an LLC include real estate and private notes.

 - Closely-Held LLCs offer a great deal of flexibility for IRA investors.
-Closely-Held LLCs include Single-Member LLCs, but we are talking about multi-member entities.
-However, there are additional responsibilities and rules surrounding these investments and set up of the entity.
+Closely-Held LLCs can include Single-Member LLCs, but typically we are talking about multi-member entities.
+However, additional responsibilities and rules surround these investments and the set up of the entity.

 - The IRA holder may not have the authority to sign LLC documents as the investor.
 Typically the IRA administrator will sign the original LLC or partnership subscription document, and the LLC manager will sign for the purchase of assets.
-Additional LLC capital contributions funded by the IRA at a later date may be prohibited.
-So it is essential to understand the IRA Rules.
+Additional LLC capital contributions funded by the IRA at a later date may be prohibited, so it is important to understand the IRA Rules.

-- Please note that the IRA owner must submit a valuation of the LLC to Midland on an annual basis.
+- Please note, the IRA owner must submit a valuation of the LLC to Midland on an annual basis.
 Valuation calculates all cash, brokerage, real estate, and other assets inside the LLC.

 Documents Required Before Investment Funding

 - LLC/LP Acknowledgment Letter Initialed and signed by Managing Member or General Partner

 Client to initial bottom right-hand corner of each page as “Read and Approved.”
 Midland executes the Operating Agreement on behalf of the IRA.

 - Schedule of Members